Gomango999/latenight-code/public/files/blog_posts/06_token.md

 }
 </code></pre>
 > Here, I choose the arbitrary transaction strings `"a"` and `"b"` as the strings of my two blocks

+> It is actually very unlikely that we need the second target, since it is only needed for 7 out of 1,000,000,007 values of `v*7`.
+There is no way that the test data can cover all of these cases, especially since the target1 we chose could have been any number with 7 trailing zeros.
+If you really wanted to, you could choose to omit the second target from your code entirely and take your chances.